tapir-test/tapir-website/_docs/execution/JUnit4.md

 ---
-title: JUnit
+title: JUnit 4
-description: tapir provides the possibility to launch your tests with JUnit.
-Moreover, JUnit can be used a reporting tool/format.
+description: tapir provides the possibility to launch your tests with JUnit 4.
+Moreover, JUnit 4 can be used a reporting tool/format.
 permalink: /docs/execution/junit4/
 ---

-<i>tapir</i> does not enforce the usage of JUnit. <i>tapir</i> tests can be started
+<i>tapir</i> does not enforce the usage of JUnit 4. <i>tapir</i> tests can be started
-using a Java main mathod as stated in [Running your tapir Tests]({{"/docs/usingtapir/running-tapir-tests/" | prepend: site.baseurl}}).
-Anyway, using JUnit enables a lot of additional amenities.
-JUnit is widespread and integrates into existing ecosystems quite well.
-There are many tools which are aware of JUnit's API.
+using a Java main method as stated in [Running your tapir Tests]({{"/docs/usingtapir/running-tapir-tests/" | prepend: site.baseurl}}) or [JUnit 5]({{"/docs/execution/junit5/" | prepend: site.baseurl}}).
+Anyway, using JUnit 4 enables a lot of additional amenities.
+JUnit 4 is widespread and integrates into existing ecosystems quite well.
+There are many tools which are aware of the JUnit 4 API.

 ## Dependency